 Prototyping in advance

-My brother lives in a different city, so before I had access to the problem hardware, I made a few guesses at home and wrote some firmware for the ATTiny13A, assuming an active-high button.
-This is the simplified circuit I sent my brother to explain what I was doing (two lines, an NPN transistor and two resistors - the one on the transistor's base is missing here):
+My brother lives in a different city, so before I had access to the problem hardware, I made a few guesses at home about the hardware, and wrote some firmware for the ATTiny13A against a mock-up on a breadboard:

 When I was visiting a few weeks later with access to the lights, I refined the software and hardware against the real target.
 Unfortunately I didn't take many photos during this process, but it was fairly straight forward: